Cars - NL Host Nation

 Parking during receptions or other events

-If a diplomatic mission or consular post holds a reception or another event, The Hague municipal police are prepared to provide assistance wherever possible to ensure that guests are able to park satisfactorily.
+If a diplomatic mission or consular post holds a reception or other event, The Hague police are prepared to assist wherever possible in ensuring that guests are able to park conveniently.
 The mission or post should inform the Protocol Department by way of a Note Verbale as far in advance as possible, and in any event at least four weeks in advance.

 The following information must be provided in the Note Verbale: